 How to Diagnose the P013B Code

-To avoid complications, code P013B should be resolved immediately.
+Take note that to avoid complications, code P013B should be resolved immediately.
 However, since it has many possible triggers, it may be difficult to pinpoint the exact cause of the problem.
 Always refer to the repair manual specific to your vehicle before attempting diagnosis.
 All vehicles are built differently, so their diagnostic processes may vary.

-For instance, a P013B on a Saturn VUE may be diagnosed differently from a code P013B on a Chevrolet Cruze.
+For instance, a P013B on a Saturn Vue may be diagnosed differently from a code P013B on a Chevrolet Cruze.
 As such, always refer to a repair manual before attempting anything.
 But if reading it has only left you confused, it might be best to leave the diagnosis to an expert.

 How to Fix the P013B Code